Quick Cabbage Frittata

 There’s a popular ice cream shop in our neighborhood that makes exquisite dairy ice cream but their vegan ice cream is eh.
 It’s not the flavors, they’re okay, it’s the texture.
 Sorbet is more rich than that pea protein-made ice…

-How would you feel about me posting a pictures of our meals with a short description and a video instead of posting a recipe?
+How would you feel about me posting pictures of our meals with a short description and a video instead of posting a recipe?
 That way we all spend less time in front of a screen.
-I will still mention…
+I will still mention important…

 Throwing away the beet tops is like tossing a gorgeous strand of human hair instead of donating it.
 What a weird analogy.
 It’s a shame not to cook those flavorful Swiss chard-like leaves.
 Particularly when organic and intact.
 They are…